JurgenR/aioslsk/MESSAGES.rst

 :Code: 127 (0x7F)

-*Usage*: Notify the server who our branch root user is in the distributed network
+:Usage: Notify the server who our branch root user is in the distributed network

 :Send: